Promithues-ship-it/422-Project/README.md

 1.
 2.

-and implemented a Neural network with the given dataset "Copy of heart_disease_uci.csv"
+and implement a Neural network with the given dataset "Copy of heart_disease_uci.csv"

 We are initially using the libraries: